 Certain of the Company's sand supply agreements contain a minimum volume commitment related to sand purchases whereby the Company charges a shortfall payment if the customer fails to meet the required minimum volume commitment.
 These agreements may also contain make-up provisions whereby shortfall payments can be applied in future periods against purchased volumes exceeding the minimum volume commitment.
 If a make-up right exists, the Company has future performance obligations to deliver excess volumes of product in subsequent periods.
-In accordance with ASC 606, if the customer fails to meet the minimum volume commitment, the Company will assess whether it expects the customer to fulfill its unmet commitment during the contractually specified make-up period based on discussions with the customer and management's knowledge of the business.
-If the Company expects the customer will make-up deficient volumes in future periods, revenue related to shortfall payments will be deferred and recognized on the earlier of the date on which the customer utilizes make-up volumes or the likelihood that the customer will exercise its right to make-up deficient volumes becomes remote.
-As of December 31, 2021, the Company had deferred revenue totaling \$3.0 million, respectively, related to shortfall payments.
-These amounts are included in accrued expenses and other current liabilities on the consolidated balance sheet.
-The Company did not have any deferred revenue related to shortfall payments at December 31, 2022.
+In accordance with FASB ASC 606, Revenue from Contracts with Customers, if the customer fails to meet the minimum volume commitment, the Company will assess whether it expects the customer to fulfill its unmet commitment during the contractually specified make-up period based on discussions with the customer and management's knowledge of the business.
+If the Company expects the customer will make-up volumes or the likelihood that the customer related to shortfall payments will be deferred and recognized on the earlier of the date on which the customer utilizes make-up volumes or the likelihood that the customer will make-up deficient volumes becomes remote.
+The Company did not have any deferred revenue related to shortfall payments at December 31, 2023 or 2022, respectively.
 If the Company does not expect the customer will make-up deficient volumes in future periods, the breakage model will be applied and revenue related to shortfall payments will be recognized when the model indicates the customer's inability to take delivery of excess volumes.
-During the years ended December 31, 2022, 2021 and 2020, the Company recognized revenue totaling \$3.1 million, \$12.0 million and \$24.8 million, respectively, related to shortfall payments.
+During the years ended December 31, 2023, 2022 and 2021, the Company recognized revenue totaling \$2.0 million, \$3.1 million and \$12.0 million, respectively, related to shortfall payments.